Mercy Volunteer Corps

 One week of orientation is provided in August to familiarize volunteers with Mercy Volunteer Corps.
 On-site orientation is also provided to familiarize volunteers with the local culture, geographical area and site(s) of service.
 Mid-year and transitional retreats are offered as well as opportunities for support, and spiritual and personal growth.
 International volunteers complete a collaborative cross-cultural preparation prior to the MVC orientation.

-January 20 Priority US and International.
+January 20 Priority deadline.
 March 2 Final International.
-Rolling Placement US.
+Continuous Placement US.

 1325 Sumneytown Pike